 Friday – Sunday, September 27 – 29, 2024

-The pilgrimage is an annual journey of the faithful to the Shrine of the North American Martyrs in Auriesville, NY.
-Here, Saint Isaac Jogues, SJ, Dr. René Goupîl, St. John de LaLande, and numerous Native American Converts were martyred in 1642.
 Since 1996, pilgrims walk near and along the paths the saints followed as captives of the Iroquois.
-Their journey was hundreds on miles over 28 days under torture.
-Modeled on the annual Pentecost Pilgrimage to Notre-Dame de Chartres, France, our journey is 62 miles over 3 days and, though penitential, is full of joy.
-Our purpose is to publicly honor Christ Our King, pray for the restoration of His Kingship in the family and civil society, and make reparation for sins against the Immaculate Heart of Mary.
+Their journey was hundreds of miles over 28 days under torture.
+Our journey, modeled on the ancient annual Pentecost Pilgrimage to Notre-Dame de Chartres, France, is 62 miles over 3 days and, though penitential, is full of joy.
+Our purpose is to honor Christ Our King publicly, to pray for the restoration of His Kingship in the family and civil society, and to make reparation for sins committed against the Immaculate Heart of Mary.

-There are many ways to participate for walkers and non-walkers.
+There are different ways to participate for walkers, non-walkers, and even from home.
 Each way allows pilgrims to gain a plenary indulgence.

 A Walking Retreat